SeedPolicy: Horizon Scaling via Self-Evolving Diffusion Policy for Robot Manipulation: Introduction

 Imitation Learning (IL) has emerged as a dominant paradigm in embodied AI, enabling robots to learn versatile manipulation skills directly from expert demonstrations~\cite{3,16,17,1,20,21,23, 27}.
 Transformer-based methods, such as ACT~\cite{1}, mitigate jitter and enhance trajectory smoothness by predicting action chunks instead of single-step actions.
 Building on this, Diffusion Policy~\cite{3} introduced diffusion models to robotic control, explicitly capturing the multi-modal distribution of human behaviors and achieving unprecedented stability and precision in complex tasks.

 Despite its prominence, we identify a critical limitation in the modeling capabilities of standard Diffusion Policies.
-As shown in Fig.~\ref{fig:1} (a), the performance of the baseline policy paradoxically deteriorates as the observation horizon increases.
+As shown in Fig.~\ref{fig:1} (a), naively increasing the stacked observation horizon of the baseline policy paradoxically degrades performance.
 While the authors briefly acknowledged this counter-intuitive phenomenon in the appendix~\cite{3}, the underlying causes were not explored or resolved.
-In this work, we reveal that this degradation stems from a fundamental limitation: simply treating the observations as a stack of image frames~\cite{3,4,5} fails to capture complex temporal dependencies, an issue that becomes more pronounced as the number of frames grows.
+In this work, we reveal that this degradation stems from a fundamental limitation: simply treating the observations as a larger stack of image frames~\cite{3,4,5} fails to capture complex temporal dependencies, an issue that becomes more pronounced as the number of frames grows.

-To bridge this gap, we enhance the Diffusion Policy architecture with dedicated temporal modeling via attention.
-This straightforward yet effective solution allows the model to better leverage extended observation horizons compared to the baseline.
-Empirically, this explicit temporal modeling provides a clear advantage in capturing long-term dependencies, validating our initial analysis.
+To bridge this gap, we add temporal self-attention over stacked observation features to enable explicit cross-timestep interaction.
+As shown in Fig.~\ref{fig:1} (b), this straightforward yet effective solution shows that explicit temporal modeling can better exploit stacked histories than simple frame stacking.
+Empirically, it provides a clear advantage in capturing long-term dependencies, validating our initial analysis.

-However, the computational cost of attention layers increases quadratically with the observation horizon, which can be prohibitive for real-time robotic manipulation and resource-constrained edge devices.
-To address this, we propose a recurrent-style update mechanism, where our framework maintains a time-evolving latent state that continuously encodes the comprehensive historical context.
-By condensing continuous information into a fixed-size representation, this design significantly reduces computational overhead while effectively capturing long-term dependencies.
+However, the computational cost of attention layers increases quadratically with the observation horizon, and extending temporal attention to longer horizons often leads to diminishing returns, making it difficult to scale effectively.
+To address this, we propose a recurrent-style update mechanism, where our framework maintains a time-evolving latent state that continuously encodes the historical context.
+By condensing continuous information into a latent representation, this design significantly reduces computational overhead while effectively capturing long-term dependencies.